 – A.A.
 Milne, Winnie-the-Pooh

 If you’re concerned about planning a winter escape, don’t fret!
 There are two reasons why you should feel confident in your Utah vacation.
 First, Utah resorts are making every effort to stay open and stay safe this winter, spring and in the case of Snowbird, summer.
 Masks?
 Yes, always.
-We love masks, goggles, gaiters and balaclavas!
+We love masks (which prevent chapped lips, if anything), goggles, gaiters and balaclavas!
 Utah winter fashion has always been about function, beard icicles notwithstanding, and locals know that staying warm means skiing more powder.

-The way ski lifts and trams are loaded will likely be the biggest change visitors experience: numbers will be limited per chair.
-However, this will typically only be noticed at the base and during busy holidays and powder days.
-Some resorts will do what Deer Valley and Powder Mountain have done for years, cap the number of skiers and encourage a reservation system.
-Although this sounds @#$%, many visitors already purchase lift tickets or season passes in advance, and capping numbers will reduce lift lines and traffic.
-Finally, dining will be adapted much like what you’re seeing at local restaurants, but online reservations and curbside takeaway are ubiquitous throughout the State.
+Last season, during the height of Covid, Utah resorts remained open.
+They did this by responding to the situation, as necessary.
+The way ski lifts and trams were loaded was the biggest change visitors experienced: numbers were limited per chair.
+However, this was typically only noticed at the base and during busy holidays and powder days.
+Some resorts did what Deer Valley and Powder Mountain have done for years, capped the number of skiers or implemented a reservation system.
+Although this sounds @#$%, many visitors already purchased lift tickets or season passes in advance, and capping numbers reduced lift lines and traffic.
+Finally, dining was adapted much like what you’re saw at local restaurants, but online reservations and curbside takeaway were ubiquitous throughout the State.

 Pro tip: Live like a local and enjoy a tailgate lunch or, better yet, ski through an otherwise empty noon hour and hit the hot tub early.
 (Yes, we enjoy a ridiculous lifestyle here)

-Hopefully, these will be the only changes, but check Visit Utah and the individual resorts for updated information throughout the season.
+Hopefully, the changes were temporary, but Utah resorts remain committed to acting promptly and responsibly in any situation.
+So, check Visit Utah and the individual resorts for updated information throughout the season.